-I find the best beaches on Anna Maria Island for sand dollars is Bean Point.
-With some good detective work you can find them on Bradenton Beach, Coquina Beach or Anna Maria City Beach and everywhere between.
+I find the best beach on Anna Maria Island for sand dollars is Bean Point.
+With some good detective work, you can find them on Bradenton Beach, Coquina Beach or Anna Maria City Beach, and everywhere between.

 Rule #2 ~ Use your very best sleuthing skills.
 Scour the sand for round patches or depressions in the sand.
-The natural holes around petal shaped middle will allow sand to fall in, creating just a hint of a round depression.
+The natural holes around the petal-shaped middle will allow sand to fall in, creating just a hint of a round depression.

 Rule #5 ~ Never, EVER, take a live sand dollar (or anything else living for that matter) from the beach.
 There are many cities where it is illegal and the fines are substantial.
-The legality aside, it would be a poor environmental choice.
+The legality aside, it’s a poor environmental choice.
 The ocean is a very delicate ecosystem.
 The clear, clean water we enjoy is brought to you in part by the living sand dollars.
 Sand dollars feed on small food particles in the sand, typically microscopic algae and tiny fragments of other dead animals.
 You wouldn’t want to go body surfing in that!
 If the sand dollar still has spines and feet then gently place it back in the water.

-Sand dollars can somewhat tricky to find, but that is why it is so exciting when you find one!
-Hopefully you learned a trick or two that will help you in your hunting.
-Worse case scenario ~ you spent a great day at the beach!
+Sand dollars can be somewhat tricky to find, but that is why it is so exciting when you find one!
+Hopefully, you learned a trick or two that will help you in your hunting.
+Worst-case scenario ~ you spent a great day at the beach!